Heath-App-Development/power-bi-eu-documentation/greet.md

 To go back to the page you drilled through from, click the arrow in the circle in the upper left corner of the **GREET Detail** page.

+## Calculations

+### Any type of count of audits or observations

+This is just the simple count of how many audits or observations were done.

+### Days left in Month

+Tracks how many days are left in the current month.

+{% hint style="info" %}
+Due to how the Power BI online service works, all of the servers hosting the reports are set to Coordinated Universal Time (UTC) regardless of where they are physically located.
+For this reason, the Days Left In Month calculation will sometimes be one day less than the actual number of days left due to the time change.
+For example Eastern Time is five hours behind UTC except during Daylight Savings Time when it's four hours behind.
+If someone on Eastern time looks at the report after 8 pm their time, the number of days left will be one less than the actual number because of the time change.
+Generally, if you are looking at this report during normal working hours, the number of days left should be right.
+{% endhint %}

+### Completion percentages

+The number of required observations is the maximum number of Field Techs and Field Tech IIs who worked during a month multiplied by one.

+The number of required audits is the maximum number of Field Techs and Field Tech IIs who worked during a month multiplied by three (except for locators).

+Regardless of how many observations are done on an employee during the month, the number is reduced to one for this calculation.

+With audits, if more than three are done on an employee during the month, the number is reduced to three for this calculation.
+Otherwise, the true number of audits is kept.

+The completion percentage is simply the adjusted completion totals explained above divided by the number of required observations or audits.